DYLE: Dynamic Latent Extraction for Abstractive Long-Input Summarization: Introduction

-\item We introduce dynamic latent extraction for the abstractive long-input summarization task, a new approach that better captures information in the long input, allows interpretable dynamic weights, and reduces computational complexity. \item We propose multiple auxiliary optimizations: extractive oracle as a learning signal for the extractor, consistency loss that bridges extraction and generation, hybrid training methods that furthers generalizability of the extractor. \item Experimental results show that our approach achieves state-of-the-art results on two long input summarization datasets in documents and dialogues.
-We also conducted detailed analysis on the interpretability of our model. \end{itemize}
+\item We introduce \method, a dynamic latent extraction approach for abstractive long-input summarization. \method better captures information in the long input and reduces computational cost; \item We propose multiple auxiliary optimizations for the effective training of \method: 1) extractive oracle as a learning signal for the extractor; 2) consistency loss that bridges extraction and generation; 3) hybrid training methods that make the extraction more robust; \item Experimental results show that \method largely outperforms the state-of-the-art on two long input summarization datasets.
+We also conducted a detailed analysis that shows dynamic weights improve model interpretability. \end{itemize}